Oppenheimer security clearance hearing: Decision

+Protest by scientists at Los Alamos

+Starting on June 7, 1954, led by physicist Fred Ribe, 494 scientists at Los Alamos Scientific Laboratory signed a petition in protest of the security board's decision.
+The petition was delivered to President Eisenhower, the members of the AEC, and the chair of the JCAE.
+The petition acknowledged that it was up to the government to decide whom they wanted as advisors, but said that "it is inexcusable to employ the personnel security system as a means of dispensing with the services of a loyal but unwanted consultant."
+The petition then asserted that "this poorly founded decision ... will make it increasingly difficult to obtain adequate scientific talent in our defense laboratories."

+Among the signers of the petition were a number of well-known physicists, including George Irving Bell, Alvin C. Graves, Elizabeth Riddle Graves, David L. Hill, Nicholas Metropolis, Frederick Reines, and Raemer Schreiber.
+Over 80 percent of the scientists in the theoretical division signed the petition, as did about half of the scientists in the laboratory overall.
+Fear of professional retribution reportedly kept some others from signing it.

-Nichols findings and AEC decision
+Nichols letter and AEC ruling

 In a harshly worded memorandum to the AEC on June 12, 1954, Nichols recommended that Oppenheimer's security clearance not be reinstated.
 In five "security findings", Nichols said that Oppenheimer was "a Communist in every sense except that he did not carry a party card," and that the Chevalier incident indicated that Oppenheimer "is not reliable or trustworthy", and that his misstatements might have represented criminal conduct.
 He said that Oppenheimer's "obstruction and disregard for security" showed "a consistent disregard of a reasonable security system."
 The Nichols memorandum was not made public nor provided to Oppenheimer's lawyers, who were not allowed to appear before the AEC.

 On June 29, 1954, the AEC upheld the findings of the Personnel Security Board, with four commissioners voting in favor and one, Henry DeWolf Smyth opposed.
 The decision was rendered 32 hours before Oppenheimer's consultant contract, and with it the need for a clearance, was due to expire.
 In his majority opinion, Strauss said that Oppenheimer had displayed "fundamental character defects".
 He said that Oppenheimer "in his associations had repeatedly exhibited a willful disregard of the normal and proper obligations of security," and that he "has defaulted not once but many times upon the obligations that should and must be willingly borne by citizens in the national service."

 Despite the promise of confidentiality, the AEC released an edited transcript of the hearing in June 1954, after press publicity of the hearing.
+The transcript was titled In the Matter of J. Robert Oppenheimer, which became the name the case was often later referenced as.
 The unredacted transcripts were released in 2014.